 The major drawback of this jacket is the lack of breathability.
-For high output ventures, we typically reach for more breathable softshells such as the Editors' Choice Outdoor Research Ferrosi Hoody.
+For high output ventures, we typically reach for more breathable softshells such as the Editors' Choice Outdoor Research Ferrosi Hooded.
 Still, if you want a jacket that provides a little more warmth and breathability than a true hardshell jacket at the expense of weather protection, look no further than the Arc'teryx Venta MX.

 Cons: Poor breathability, front interior hood pull cords are hard to adjust, more chin coverage would be warmer, very expensive